umaDosey/INCL-Rec/README.md

 # INCL: Inductive Contrastive Learning for CF

-This is our official implementation for the paper:
+This is our official implementation for these papers:

 Yuma Dose, Shuichiro Haruta, and Takahiro Hara
 "A Graph-Based Recommendation Model Using Contrastive Learning for Inductive Scenario"